 This is the first part of her email:

-“Dear Laura: Thank you for giving me the opportunity to read and consider “The Pink Steering Wheel Chronicles!”
+“Dear Laura: Thank you for giving me the opportunity to read and consider your book.
 It is a moving and often inspiring read.
 Your sometimes dark but always raw and honest humor pull the reader in, and anyone who’s had to deal with a devastating loss will relate to how vulnerable and candid you are about your experiences.
 Your abiding love for Susannah and Nell and your unshakable devotion to parenthood are also at the heart of this book, and it’s remarkable to witness how your love for your kids helped you put your lives back together again.

 Note to readers: My kids would be shocked that someone thinks I am a good mother.
 If nothing else, having this in writing is worth the book alone!